PetrCala/alcohol-tracker/contributingGuides/CONTRIBUTING.md

 # Contributing to Kiroku

 Greetings, and thank you for your interest in contributing to the Kiroku open source repository.
+Your contribution, no matter how large or small it may be, is always highly welcome and appreciated.

 ## Getting started